mitsuba-renderer/drjit/docs/freeze.rst

 A class can hold JIT arrays as members, and its methods can use them.
 Likewise, a function can access variables of the outer scope (closures).
-These types of implicit inputs to a frozen function are not supported:
+These types of implicit inputs to a frozen function are generally not supported:

 .. code-block:: python